socialpostflow/socialpostflow-wordpress/readme.txt

 == Support ==

-Support for this WordPress Plugin can be requested on the <a href="https://wordpress.org/support/plugin/social-post-flow/">WordPress forums</a>.
+Support for this WordPress Plugin can be requested on the <a href="https://wordpress.org/support/plugin/social-post-flow/">WordPress forums</a>, or via your Social Post Flow account.

 == Installation ==

-1. Upload the `social-post-flow` folder to the `/wp-content/plugins/` directory
-2. Active the Social Post Flow plugin through the 'Plugins' menu in WordPress
+1. Install and Activate the Social Post Flow Plugin
-3. Configure the plugin by going to the `Social Post Flow` menu that appears in your admin menu
+2. Navigate to the Social Post Flow menu entry in WordPress, and click Authorize to connect your Social Post Flow account
+3. Once connected, configure the Plugin's statuses to send to social media

 == Frequently Asked Questions ==

 = Do I need a paid Social Post Flow account? =

 Yes - pricing starts from $99/year to post to up to 10 connected social profiles.
 We offer a 7 day free trial.
-Register at https://app.socialpostflow.com
+Register at https://app.socialpostflow.com.

+Our aim is to provide a competitively priced, well featured Plugin and service without breaking the bank.

 = Which Social Media Profiles can I auto post / auto publish to with Social Post Flow? =